tcarrio/0xc/README.md

 That's it.
 [Nix] drops you into a shell with all tooling necessary.
 This repository is pretty lightweight with just `git` and `zola` but the premise applies everywhere.
 Feel free to check it out!

+## Special Thanks

+I had been using and had quick success with using the [Zola Deploy Action].
+I'm now utilizing this logic but as a Nix package executed via the Nix flake reference.
+Check out the workflow if you're interested.

 <!-- References: in no particular order but maybe ascending -->

 [Direnv]: https://direnv.net/